First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

-Combinations of DLs with temporal formalisms have been widely investigated since the pioneering work of~\citeA{DBLP:conf/aaai/Schmiedel90} and~\citeA{DBLP:conf/epia/Schild93} in the early 1990s; we refer the reader to~\cite{gkwz,Baader:2003:EDL:885746.885753,DBLP:reference/fai/ArtaleF05,DBLP:conf/time/LutzWZ08} for surveys and \cite{DBLP:conf/dlog/PagliarecciST13,DBLP:journals/tocl/ArtaleKRZ14,DBLP:conf/kr/Gutierrez-BasultoJ014,DBLP:conf/ijcai/Gutierrez-Basulto15,DBLP:conf/ecai/Gutierrez-Basulto16,DBLP:journals/tocl/BaaderBKOT20} for more recent developments.
+Combinations of DLs with temporal formalisms have been widely investigated since the pioneering work of~\citeA{DBLP:conf/aaai/Schmiedel90} and~\citeA{DBLP:conf/epia/Schild93} in the early 1990s; we refer the reader to~\citeA{gkwz,Baader:2003:EDL:885746.885753,DBLP:reference/fai/ArtaleF05,DBLP:conf/time/LutzWZ08} for surveys and \citeA{DBLP:conf/dlog/PagliarecciST13,DBLP:journals/tocl/ArtaleKRZ14,DBLP:conf/kr/Gutierrez-BasultoJ014,DBLP:conf/ijcai/Gutierrez-Basulto15,DBLP:conf/ecai/Gutierrez-Basulto16,DBLP:journals/tocl/BaaderBKOT20} for more recent developments.
 However, the main reasoning task targeted in this line of research was concept satisfiability rather than OMQ answering, and the general aim was to identify and tailor combinations of temporal and DL constructs that ensure decidability of concept satisfiability with acceptable combined complexity.\!\footnote{In a nutshell, the rule of thumb is that to be decidable a temporalised DL should be embeddable into the \emph{monodic} fragment of first-order temporal logic, where no temporal operator is applied to a formula with two free variables~\cite{DBLP:journals/apal/HodkinsonWZ00}.
 Even tiny additions to one-variable temporal FO such as the `elsewhere' quantifier lead to undecidability~\cite{DBLP:journals/tocl/HampsonK15}.} In contrast, our main concern in this article is OMQ answering, and thus we focus instead on the data complexity and FO-rewritability of ontology-mediated queries.

 We use the standard discrete time model with the integers $\Z$ and the order $<$ as precedence.
-The temporal operators supplied by \LTL{} are $\Rnext$ (at the next moment of time), $\Rdiamond$ (eventually), $\Rbox$ (always in the future), $\mathcal{U}$ (until), and their past-time counterparts $\Lnext$ (at the previous moment), $\Ldiamond$ (some time in the past), $\Lbox$ (always in the past) and $\mathcal{S}$ (since); see~\cite{DBLP:books/daglib/0077033,Gabbayetal94,DBLP:books/cu/Demri2016} and further references therein.
+The temporal operators supplied by \LTL{} are $\Rnext$ (at the next moment of time), $\Rdiamond$ (eventually), $\Rbox$ (always in the future), $\mathcal{U}$ (until), and their past-time counterparts $\Lnext$ (at the previous moment), $\Ldiamond$ (some time in the past), $\Lbox$ (always in the past) and $\mathcal{S}$ (since); e.g.,~\cite{DBLP:books/daglib/0077033,Gabbayetal94,DBLP:books/cu/Demri2016}.